Tshegofatso0203/BRIGHT-COFFEE-SHOP-ANALYSIS/README.md

-This project involes the analysis of transaction data from BRIGHT COFFEE SHOP to gain insights
+This project involves the analysis of transaction data from BRIGHT COFFEE SHOP to gain insights

 BRIGHT COFFEE SHOP ANALYSIS  contains transactional data including:
 - Transactiondates and time